jasalt/daw-livestream-helper/README.md

 Using generic OSC connection for receiving project file data from DAW with example implementation for Bitwig Studio ("BWS") which might be simple to implement for Ableton etc.

-Behind the scenes video clips of building this https://www.instagram.com/stories/highlights/17883447325989693/.
+Behind the scenes video of building this https://www.instagram.com/stories/highlights/17883447325989693/ (requires Instagram account, sadly).

 ![Concept Image](https://github.com/jasalt/daw-livestream-helper/blob/master/210107-daw-livestream-helper.jpg)